VET Program Approval and Maintenance Procedure

 5. Update Course Finder and marketing material.

 N. Expired Qualifications.
-Quality Assurance Services / Students and Registrar Services
+Strategic Regulatory Services / Student and Registrar Services

-1. When a qualification has been superseded, Quality Assurance Services will forward the details to Students and Registrar Services where that qualification will be restricted to prevent any new enrolments taking place without written permission from the Deputy Vice-Chancellor (VET).
+1. When a qualification has been superseded, Strategic Regulatory Services will forward the details to Student and Registrar Services where that qualification will be restricted to prevent any new enrolments taking place without written permission from the PVC (VET).

-O. Quality Assurance Services to advise Students and Registrar Services when new qualifications can be added to the Student Management System for enrolments.
-Quality Assurance Services
+O. Strategic Regulatory Services to advise Student and Registrar Services when new qualifications can be added to the Student Management System for enrolments.
+Strategic Regulatory Services

-1. Qualifications are not available for enrolment until such time as Students and Registrar Services has been advised that documentation of any new qualifications has been approved through the appropriate Committee.
+1. Qualifications are not available for enrolment until such time as Student and Registrar Services has been advised that documentation of any new qualifications has been approved through the appropriate Committee.

-P. Update Student Management System Students and Registrar Services
+P. Update Student Management System.
+Student and Registrar Services

 1. Refer to qualification documentation in the University’s approved records management system, upload program and unit data into Student Management System.